 How Do You Know if You’re Getting Enough Iron?

-The amount of iron absorbed depends on several factors: how much and what form of iron you consume…other nutrients in the meal or snack that might help or hinder iron absorption…and how much iron your body has stored already.
+The good news is that our bodies are highly adaptive, absorbing more iron when iron stores are low, and less when they are higher.
+The amount of iron absorbed depends on several factors, such as: how much and what form of iron you consume, other nutrients in the meal or snack that might help or hinder iron absorption and how much iron your body has stored already.